unsip/CPU-flags/README.md

 CPU-flags
 =========

-Single page webapp for /proc/cpuinfo flags lookup
+Simple single page webapp for /proc/cpuinfo flags lookup.
+Head to https://unsip.github.io/CPU-flags/ to use it.